About ECVA

 Graphics by Mel Ahlborn

-The mission of The Episcopal Church and Visual Arts (ECVA) is to encourage artists, individuals, congregations, and scholars to engage the visual arts in the spiritual life of the church.
-ECVA values the significance of visual imagery in spiritual formation and the development of faith, and creates programs to support those who are engaged in using the visual arts in spiritual life.
+The mission of Episcopal Church and Visual Arts (ECVA) is to encourage artists and organizations to engage the visual arts in the spiritual life of the church.
+ECVA values the significance of visual imagery in spiritual formation and the development of faith, and encourages those who are engaged in using the visual arts in spiritual life.

-The Episcopal Church and Visual Arts (ECVA) strives to encourage
+Episcopal Church and Visual Arts (ECVA) strives to encourage:

-• ... parishes and cathedrals to incorporate visual arts in their total programs.
+- parishes and cathedrals to incorporate visual arts in their total programs; and

 An Historic Birth...